The one where the Doctor and Amy get un-vored.

 - Space Whale: The Star Whale is a humongous creature that lives in space.
 Legends say it guided the early space travellers.

-- Stealth Insult: After the Doctor hits the Protest button and he and Amy fall about 600 feet down.
-Amy asks where they are and the Doctor takes a long smell and says "I'd say [sniff] Lancashire".
+- Stealth Insult: After the Doctor hits the Protest button and he and Amy fall about 500 metres down, Amy asks where they are.
+The Doctor takes a long smell and says "I'd say [sniff] Lancashire".
 They're standing on a tongue covered in rubbish.

 - Suddenly SHOUTING!: A sign that the Doctor's officially gotten too angry even for Tranquil Fury.The Doctor: Nobody talk to me.
 Nobody HUMAN HAS ANYTHING TO SAY TO ME TODAY!